Braymatter/heb-interview/ReadMe.md

 to make testing this api easier.
 This project runs on JDK11, though it really only uses language level 8.

+After you clone/pull this project be sure to set your Settings->Build,Compile,Deploy->BuildTools->Gradle JDK Version to 11, as well as your project language level

 ## Overall Strategy of Implementation
 The main point of this was to minimize the amount of calls to Imagga.
 I computed the hex of the md5 checksum of each image and use that as the primary identifier for a given image.
 There's a chance of